 If you’re ambivalent about selfishness then you’re not alone.
-Selfishness has baffled philosophers, sages, poets, social scientists- virtually all thinkers since ages as to whether it’s ethical or not.
+Selfishness has baffled philosophers and social scientists- many of whom have endlessly debated whether or not selfishness is a good thing.

-In this post, we explore the trait of selfishness, the psychological reasons that can motivate a person to be selfish and the ways to deal with a selfish person.
+In this post, we explore the trait of selfishness, the psychological reasons that can motivate a person to be selfish, and the ways of dealing with a selfish person.

 Whom can we call selfish?

-A selfish person is the one who puts his own needs first.
-He’s primarily concerned with himself and seeks out only those activities that fulfill his own desires and wants.
+A selfish person is one who puts their own needs first.
+They’re primarily concerned with themselves and seek only those activities that fulfill their own desires and wants.
 Anything wrong with that?
 I don’t think so.